cnanney/dev-toolbox/README.md

 # Dev Toolbox

-Dev Toolbox provides quick offline access to various development tools.
+Dev Toolbox is a browser extension that provides quick offline access to various development tools.

 Current tool set: